 Nurses are increasingly at the forefront of innovative medical developments and must cultivate new knowledge.
 At Bradley, the study of nursing blends theory and practice to prepare graduates to successfully complete the National Council of State Boards of Nursing’s NCLEX-RN examination to become a registered nurse.
 The program is fully accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Graduates of the program will be prepared for the beginning practice of professional nursing in a variety of settings.

-Candidates for the program must hold a Bachelor’s degree in a discipline other than nursing, have a minimum of a 2.75 GPA for at least the last 60 hours of college coursework, meet the general education requirements for a Bradley Bachelor’s degree and have completed all of the following prerequisite courses prior to starting the program: Fundamentals of Chemistry (with lab), Anatomy and Physiology, Microbiology, Pathophysiology, Introduction to Psychology, Developmental Psychology, Abnormal Psychology, Nutrition, Introduction to Sociology and Statistics.
+Applicants for the program must hold a Bachelor’s degree in a discipline other than nursing, have a minimum of a 2.75 GPA for at least the last 60 hours of college coursework, and have completed all of the following prerequisite courses prior to starting the program: Fundamentals of Chemistry (with lab), Anatomy and Physiology, Microbiology, Pathophysiology, Introduction to Psychology, Developmental Psychology, Abnormal Psychology, Nutrition, Introduction to Sociology and Statistics.

 Students begin their clinical experiences during the first semester.
 Clinical experiences include: